So much for female solidarity: many women discriminate against members of their own gender, survey finds

 More than a third (35.5 per cent) of women would be loath to hire a woman who appeared “too confident”.
 By contrast, only 32.6 of men say they would be put off by a confident female jobseeker.

-Nazia Ahmed, Business Environment’s head of HR, said: “All forms of sexual discrimination are bad, but people sometimes overlook the fact that men aren’t the only offenders.
+Nazia Ahmed, Business Environment’s head of HR, said: “All forms of gender discrimination are bad, but people sometimes overlook the fact that men aren’t the only offenders.
 Women can face all kinds of problems in the workplace, including under-representation in boardrooms and unequal pay compared to men – so it seems doubly sad that some women are compounding the problem by discriminating against members of their own gender.”

 The women polled did feel that gender discrimination in the workplace was an issue: when polled, 42.6 per cent said there a lack of female senior managers in their business.
 More than a quarter (27.4 per cent) reported they had experienced gender discrimination at work.